hurchalla/modular_arithmetic/README.md

 Determine whether users of this library can safely use uint128_t with gcc versions between 5.1 and 11.
 See https://gcc.gnu.org/bugzilla/show_bug.cgi?id=98474
 Set up continuous integration (Travis or GitHub actions).
 Document the project.
+Solve the long compile time and high memory use (during compile) for the files test_MontgomeryForm.cpp and test_montgomery_pow.cpp.
 Compare performance of impl_modular_multiplication_prereduced_inputs(uint64_t, uint64_t, uint64_t) with internal __uint128_t, to the template function version.
 Add the following options/target_compile_definitions to CMakeLists.txt, and document here:
 HURCHALLA_COMPILE_ERROR_ON_SLOW_MATH